MESAHub/mesa/docs/source/developing/infrastructure.rst

 -----

 Rich controls the Slack and pays for it (through grants at UW Madison).
 This costs around $130 per year (about $10/user/yr).

 TestHub
 -------

 The MESA TestHub runs on Heroku and the account is controlled by Bill Wolf.
 It is funded by Frank and Bill W. The Heroku account costs around $600/yr, though its cost has been higher during the GitHub transition.

 The testing `log archive <https://logs.mesastar.org/>`__ lives on a server controlled by Josiah.
 The marginal cost is $1/month, which he covers.

 Jenkins
 ^^^^^^^

-The Flatiron `Scientific Computing Core <https://www.simonsfoundation.org/flatiron/scientific-computing-core>`__ provides continuous integration testing for MESA via jenkins.
+The Flatiron `Scientific Computing Core <https://www.simonsfoundation.org/flatiron/scientific-computing-core>`__ provides continuous integration testing for MESA via Jenkins.
 This was set up in 2021 by Dylan Simon (Flatiron) and Josiah.
 The configuration lives in the ``jenkins`` directory.
-Matteo serves as the point of contact at Flatiron.
+Matteo and Philip serve as the point of contact at Flatiron.
+View the `Jenkins test results <https://jenkins.flatironinstitute.org/job/mesa/job/main/>`__

 Zenodo
 ------

 We have multiple resources archived on Zenodo.
 This is a free service.

 Community
 ^^^^^^^^^